-I kept putting Dash’s dental exam off out of fear of the cost (more on this later) but when he stopped chewing on his bully sticks I knew he was in pain.
+I kept putting Dash’s dental exam off out of fear of the cost.
+However, his breath was so stinky I thought he might have a rotten tooth.
+When he stopped chewing on his bully sticks I knew he was in pain.

-I had Dash’s teeth first cleaned about 7 years ago and remembered it being around $275.
-So, I got a few estimates.
-All of the vets required a pre-dental procedure physical exam and blood work to make sure it would be safe to administer anesthesia.
-The Delaware County SPCA only charges around $35 for this exam but that doesn’t include the cost of the blood work.
-Most of the other vets charged around $50 for the physical exam (plus cost of blood work).
-I have taken my foster dogs (and cat) to the Delco SPCA clinic several times and highly recommend them.
-A dental procedure only costs around $125 (amazing!) plus around $25 for each extracted tooth.
+A local clinic is a great option if you are on a budget.
+I contact a few clinics in the Philadelphia metro area for estimates.
+All of the vets require a pre-dental procedure physical exam and blood work to make sure it would be safe to administer anesthesia.
+The lowest priced clinic (Delaware County SPCA) only charges around $35 for this exam (does not include blood work).
+I have taken my foster dogs (and cat) to vet clinics several times and highly recommend them.
+A dental procedure only costs around $125 plus around $25 for each extracted tooth.
 That’s a deal you can’t beat.

 Private veterinarian hospital